StSav012/pycatsearch/README.md

 ###### `Downloader` class
 An instance of `Downloader` class is created in `get_catalog` function.
-Then, a separate process takes care of the downloading.
+Then, a separate thread takes care of the downloading.
-If the process fails, `get_catalog` returns an empty list, almost never raising an exception.
+If the thread fails, `get_catalog` returns an empty list, almost never raising an exception.

 The class constructor accepts the frequency limits, just like `get_catalog` function.